User story #751

 A good way would be to have a "fake" node that would just have the common and newly created Directive, write the promises and validate them with cf-promises (enterprise and community?) that everythings correct, before saving.

-#5 Updated by Nicolas CHARLES almost 4 years ago
+#5 Updated by Nicolas CHARLES about 4 years ago

 Currently, the only testts we are doing is when deploying policies; which can be a long time after someone defined a directive (the time for the change to be accepted)